International Development Studies (IDEV)

 Location(s): Guelph

-IDEV*6300 Research and Analysis in a Development Context Fall and Winter Reg Required [0.50]
+IDEV*6300 Research and Analysis in a Development Context Winter Only [0.50]

-This two semester course prepares students to conduct research in a development context.
+This course prepares students to conduct research in a development context.
 It emphasizes power relations and supports students as they reflect on their own positionality and the development context of their research.
 Through reading, discussion and practice, students develop skills in areas such as: scoping research questions, data collection, data analysis, navigating ethical complexities and knowledge mobilization.
-There will be an emphasis on reflective writing and on communicating development research and analysis to diverse audiences.
+There is an emphasis on reflective writing and on communicating development research and analysis to diverse audiences.

 Department(s): Dean's Office, College of Social and Applied Human Sciences